berops/claudie/docs/input-manifest/example.md

         image: ubuntu-20.04

     # Static nodepools are created by user beforehand.
+    # In case you want to use them in the Kubernetes cluster, make sure they meet the requirements. https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/#before-you-begin
     # Definition specification:
     # static:
     #   - name:             # Name of the nodepool, which is used as a reference to it.
 Needs to be unique.